 The RIDA®GENE Helicobacter pylori multiplex real-time PCR is intended for use as an aid in diagnosis of gastric infections caused by Helicobacter pylori.

 Helicobacter pylori (H. pylori) is a gram-negative rod-shaped bacterium which colonises the human gut.
-H. Pylori increases the secretion of stomach acid and hence leads to different gastric infections such as Type B Gastritis, gastric ulcers or duodenal ulcers.
-Worldwide, H. pylori has a prevalence rate of 50%, whereas the infection rate is higher in developing countries compared to developed countries.
-In Germany, about 33 Mio People are infected with H. pylori of which 10-20% develop ulcers.
+H. pylori increases the secretion of stomach acid and hence leads to different gastric infections such as Type B Gastritis, gastric ulcers or duodenal ulcers.
+Worldwide, H. pylori has a prevalence rate of 50 %, whereas the infection rate is higher in developing countries compared to developed countries.
+In Germany, about 33 million people are infected with H. pylori of which 10 – 20 % develop ulcers.
 While the H. pylori strain type 2 lacks the pathogenicity factors cag and VacA, an infection with H. pylori strain type 1 leads to gastroduodenal ulcers and in case of a chronic infection, significantly increases the risk of gastric cancer.
 To protect itself from gastric acid, H. pylori settles inside the gastric mucosa.
 Here, H. pylori splits urea by the enzyme urease to increase the pH value in its close surroundings.

 |Test format||real-time PCR with 100 reactions|

 |Shelf life||24 month after production|

 |Sensitivity||≥ 10 DNA copies per reaction|